segni-tafesse/ethio_agri_smart/lib/data/Pumpkin.md

  the perfect climate for our splendid pumpkins to thrive!
 In short, pumpkins prefer warm temperatures between 70-85°F (21-29°C) during the day and cooler nights around 60-70°F (15-21°C).
 They are quite adaptable to different humidity levels, but a moderate range of 50-70% humidity is generally favorable.
 So, my gardening friend, provide your pumpkins with a cozy environment of warmth and balanced humidity, and watch them flourish into magnificent gourds that bring joy and beauty to your garden!
 # Fertilizers
 the nourishing feast for our beloved pumpkins!
 In short, pumpkins benefit from a balanced fertilizer that is rich in nutrients, particularly nitrogen, phosphorus, and potassium.
 Choose a fertilizer with an NPK ratio of around 10-10-10 or 20-20-20.
 Apply the fertilizer according to the manufacturer's instructions, usually before planting and as the plants begin to grow.
 Additionally, incorporating organic matter, such as compost or well-rotted manure, into the soil before planting can provide a natural boost of nutrients.
 So, my gardening companion, feed your pumpkins well with the appropriate fertilizer, allowing them to thrive and produce an abundant harvest that will surely delight the senses!
-# Possibke Disease  of Pumpkin
+# Possible Disease  of Pumpkin

 ## Virus